 |Rhino at South Lakes Safari Zoo|

-Travelling:Exit the car park and turn left over the main A590 back in to Dalton.
-At the Black Bull pub T junction, turn left and continue out of town to shortly meet a roundabout where you take the second exit on the A590 towards Ulverston.
+Travelling:Retrace your steps to the A590 and turn left towards Ulverston.
 Soon pass through the village of Lindal in Furness which has a pleasant village green if you turn left at the first cross roads.
 Continue on the A590 for approx 1.5 miles to enter the village of Swarthmoor.
 Passing through the village, take the first proper right turn immediately before the Miners Arms pub.
 The minor road soon leaves the village and enters open countryside.
 Pass a farm on the left and soon Swarthmoor Hall car park is also on the left.